 Mark Joyner, Assistant Organist

 Mark Joyner studied at the University of Melbourne, where his organ teachers were June Nixon at St Paul’s Cathedral and Lindsay O’Neill at St Andrew’s Brighton.
 Earlier, he was a chorister and then pupil and Assistant Organist to Paul Paviour at All Saints’ Cathedral Bathurst, NSW.
 Later he was Organist and Choirmaster at several churches, including Holy Trinity Cathedral Wangaratta and St George’s Church Malvern, in Victoria.
 He is also a school music teacher and has taught at a number of schools.
 Prior to moving to Adelaide in 1999, he was Assistant Director of Music, Organist and Choirmaster at Melbourne Grammar School.
-He is currently on the music staff at Pembroke School.
 Mark joined the staff at St Peter’s Cathedral in 2011.

 David Heah, Sub Organist (Hon)